Evidence-based actions for recognition and reward

 • Bonuses

-Train managers and supervisors to provide constructive feedback effectively.
+Train managers and supervisors to be effective when providing constructive feedback.

-• Recognize employees’ accomplishments regularly and promptly.
-Among other ways, you can do this by sending a personal email message or thank-you note, or by recognizing them in a team meeting.
+• Recognize employees’ accomplishments regularly.
+For example, you could send a personal email or take the time to recognize them in a team meeting.

-• Acknowledge good performance frequently – not just during performance reviews.
-By promptly and consistently recognizing good performance, you reinforce the behaviours that help make the employee effective.
+• Acknowledge good performance frequently – not only during performance reviews.
+This can reinforce the behaviours that encourage effectiveness.

 • Check out Building stronger teams for activities that recognize accomplishments, like:

-• See the resource Healthy break activities, for Create a wall of gratitude – an activity that encourages supervisors to recognize employee efforts, and employees to support their co-workers.
+• Healthy break activities, for Create a wall of gratitude.
+Activities that encourage the recognition of employee efforts, and to show support.

 Additional actions and resources